Online courses directory (114)

 This course is intended for budding full-stack web developers to master the basics of HTTP, the protocol that underlies all web technology.
 In this course, you'll explore HTTP directly, talking with web servers and browsers by hand.
 You'll write and deploy low-level web applications in Python.
 And you'll learn more about how HTTP connects with other web technologies.

-This course is part of the Microsoft Professional Program Certificate in Data Science and part of the Microsoft Azure HDInsight Big Data Analyst XSeries.
+This course is part of the Microsoft Professional Program Certificate in Big Data and the Microsoft Professional Program Certificate in Data Science.

 Are you ready for big data science?
 In this course, learn how to implement predictive analytics solutions for big data using Apache Spark in Microsoft Azure HDInsight.
 See how to work with Scala or Python to cleanse and transform data and build machine learning models with Spark ML (the machine learning library in Spark),